Singing is done with both the body and the mind

 Each month a member shares a 'slide show' of their holiday.

-2nd Friday of the month at 10am, Semester 2 continues from August 11th
+2nd Friday of the month at 10am, starts February 9th

 Venue: Emmaus Centre